 SEP matches UCSF volunteers with SFUSD teachers to plan and co-teach a series of lessons in kindergarten through 5th grade classrooms.
 Professional students from Medicine, Dentistry, Pharmacy, Nursing and Physical Therapy Schools tend to support lessons on human body or health.
 Graduate students, postdoctoral fellows, research scientists, and faculty generally support hands-on biological, physical, and/or earth science lessons.

 Middle and High School Programs

-Bio & Chem Teach partners UCSF volunteers (graduate students, postdoctoral fellows, research scientists, and faculty) with SFUSD teachers to plan and co-teach a series of investigative science lessons around biological, physical, and/or earth science topics.
-Generally, one teacher partners with two to three UCSF volunteers to teach a minimum of four lessons in the spring semester.
+SEP matches UCSF volunteers (graduate students, postdoctoral fellows, research scientists, and faculty) with SFUSD teachers to plan and co-teach a series of investigative science lessons around biological, physical, and/or earth science topics.
+Generally, one teacher partners with two to three UCSF volunteers to teach a minimum of four lessons.

 Applications have closed for 2022-2023.
 Please check back next fall to apply for the Classroom Partnerships Program.